T-unit

-In linguistics, the term T-unit was coined by Kellogg Hunt in 1965.
-It is defined as the "shortest grammatically allowable sentences into which (writing can be split) or minimally terminable unit."
+In linguistics, a T-unit (or minimally terminable unit) consists of the shortest grammatically allowable sentences into which writing can be split.

+The term T-unit was coined by Kellogg Hunt in 1965.
 Often, but not always, a T-unit is a sentence.

 More technically, a T-unit is a dominant clause and its dependent clauses: as Hunt said: it is "one main clause with all subordinate clauses attached to it" (Hunt 1965:20).
 T-units are often used in the analysis of written and spoken discourse, such as in studies on errors in second language writing.
 The number of error-free T-units may be counted, as in Robb et al. (1986), or changes in accuracy per T-unit overdrafts of compositions may be measured (Sachs and Polio, 2007).

 Young (1995) gives some examples of what a T-unit is and is not: